-Insurance and reinsurance undertakings shall document appropriately any limitation of the data in relation to the requirements in Article TP3, including a description of whether and how such limitations will be remedied and of the functions within the governance system of the insurance or reinsurance undertaking responsible for this process.
+Insurance and reinsurance undertakings shall document appropriately limitations of the data in relation to the requirements in Article TP3, including a description of whether and how such limitations will be remedied and of the functions within the governance system of the insurance or reinsurance undertaking responsible for this process.
 The data before adjustments to remedy limitations shall be recorded and stored appropriately.